hyperledger-archives/sawtooth-core/docs/source/tutorial.rst

 This tutorial walks through the process of setting up a virtual development environment for the Distributed Ledger using Vagrant and VirtualBox.
-At the end, you will have a running validator network and be able to use client commands to interact with it.
+At the end, you will have a running validator network and a running transaction processor.
+You will have submitted transactions to the validator.

 Commands in this tutorial can be run via Terminal.app on MacOS, Git Bash on Windows, etc.